knightmoves-curriculum/advanced-c-sharp/README.md

 1. **`IEnumerable` vs `IQueryable`: Differences and Use Cases**
    - Discuss the differences between `IEnumerable` and `IQueryable` and when to use each in C# for data querying.

-1. **Introduction to Middleware in ASP.NET Core**
-    - Understanding the request pipeline and creating custom middleware for handling requests.

 1. **Logging with ASP.NET Core**
     - Implementing structured logging to capture important events and error information.